zacwillmington/open_house/notes.md

 TODO
     - remove previous and next buttons when on the first and last apts.

-    - Handle redirect to appointments when not on profile page
+    - show RSVPd alert on next apartment

     - let vs const

-    - refactor Remove redundant code

     - Look into moving all lodash templates to one file and requiring file of some sort of partial